tinic/constixel/README.md

 ## Consteval sixel example

-As std::vector can not escape consteval (yet) we use std::array.
+As std::vector can not escape consteval (yet) so we use std::array.
 Output of this example should be "Actual byte size: 18537" and the sixel image.
 The binary will contain the evaluated sixel string.

 Compile as such: